imshahriarkhan/Code-Template/README.md

-# Algorithms
+# Algorithms and Data Structures
-Algorithms for Competitive Programming
+Algorithms and Data Structures for Competitive Programming